-Objective: The Compensation Committee awards discretionary bonuses to our Named Executive Officers to reward such officers for their individual contributions to our overall financial performance in a given year.
+Objective: The Compensation Committee awards discretionary bonuses to our named executive officers to reward such officers for their individual contributions to our overall performance in a given year and to assist in providing a competitive compensation package.
+The Committee believes that discretionary bonuses, if any, should be subject to the achievement of the Company of the financial and operational objectives set by the Board from time to time, the financial results of the Company during the year, the Company's liquidity position at the end of the year and the Board's expectations regarding the required uses of liquidity in the upcoming year.
 We believe that making such compensation "at risk" provides significant motivation for increasing company and individual performance.

-Performance Considerations: Discretionary bonuses (if any) will be paid based on the Compensation Committee's discretionary evaluation of our overall financial performance and the contribution of a particular named executive officer to such performance.
-The amount of such bonuses is determined by the Compensation Committee, in its sole discretion, and bonuses are typically paid in cash.
-In determining individual bonus levels, the Compensation Committee may consider, among other things, the executive officer's responsibilities, experience, potential and individual performance.
+Performance Considerations: Discretionary bonuses (if any) will be paid based on the Compensation Committee's discretionary evaluation of our overall financial performance, the contribution of the particular named executive officer to such performance and the other factors discussed above.
+The Compensation Committee also takes into consideration the target bonus amounts set in such named executive officer's employment agreement, if applicable.
+The amount of any discretionary bonus awarded is determined by the Compensation Committee, in its sole discretion, and in consultation with the independent directors of the Board.
+Bonuses are typically paid in cash during the first quarter, however, the Compensation Committee has, and may in the future, decide to award bonuses during the year for exemplary performance.